btyu/btyu.github.io/_pages/about.md

 </div>

 # 🔥 News
+- 2025.10: Our paper [AutoSDT](#pub-autosdt) got the best paper award at the LLM for Scientific Discovery workshop @ COLM 2025 🎉🏆.
 - 2025.09: Our paper [Mind2Web 2](#pub-m2w2) is accepted to NeurIPS 2025 🎉.
 - 2025.09: Our paper [LARC](#pub-larc) is accepted to AIAS 2025 and selected as the best paper award 🎉🏆.
 - 2025.09: Check out our new preprint [LARC](#pub-larc), an agentic framework for constrained retrosynthesis planning.